epam-hieuduong/petstore/petstore/infra/DEPLOYMENT_STEPS.md

 # PetStore Azure Deployment Steps (All Services)

-Manual, copy-pasteable Azure CLI steps to containerize and deploy `petstorepetservice`, `petstoreproductservice`, `petstoreorderservice`, and `petstoreapp` to Azure App Service (Linux containers).
+Manual, copy-pasteable Azure CLI steps to deploy the entire PetStore stack:
+`petstorepetservice`, `petstoreproductservice`, `petstoreorderservice`, and `petstoreapp` as containers on Azure App Service (Part A), plus `petstoreorderitemsreserver` as a container Azure Function connected via Service Bus with a Logic App dead-letter fallback (Part B).

 Pet and Product services are backed by Azure Database for PostgreSQL.
-Order service is backed by Azure Cosmos DB.
+Order service is backed by Azure Cosmos DB and publishes to Service Bus on every cart update; OrderItemsReserver consumes those messages and uploads order JSON to Blob Storage.

-> `petstoreorderitemsreserver` is a separate Azure Functions app and is **not** covered by this guide.

 > Run these in PowerShell.
 Requires Azure CLI (`az`) and Docker installed, and `az login` completed.

+> Parts A and B share the same `$RG`/`$LOCATION`/`$ACR_NAME` set in Part A
+> step 0 - there's no technical requirement to split them across resource
+> groups or regions.

+---

+# Part A: Core services (Pet, Product, Order, App)

 ## 0. Set shared variables